hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/design_decisions.md

     To ensure that module swapping works correctly in Lmod (with Lmod trying to find equivalent versions when changing the hardware architecture), it is important that each software package is installed at one and only one level in the architecture hierarchy.
+So one should install a package either only for the generic architecture, or for all relevant specific architectures, but not in a generic way and some specific architectures.

--   The module `calcua/system` is a special version of the `calcua` module for software that fulfills two requirements:
+-   The module `calcua/system` is a *special version* of the `calcua` module for software that fulfills two requirements:

     1. We want it to be available for any regular version of the `calcua` stack
-    2. It is build using the `SYSTEM` toolchain
+    2. It is build using the `SYSTEM` toolchain (or installed in an equivalent way)

     This is basically the tree to install software from binaries or to create modules for manually installed software (e.g., MATLAB and MAPLE).